Exclusive Deal:MN Medical Card for $99$139use codeMNHUB

 Home Growing Limit

+Yes.
 On August 1, 2023, Minnesota became the 23rd state to legalize recreational cannabis for adults 21 and older.
-The law allows possession, purchase, consumption, and home cultivation of cannabis with specific limits and regulations designed to promote responsible use while preventing abuse.
+Adults can legally purchase, possess, consume, and grow cannabis with specific limits.
+Licensed dispensaries began adult-use retail sales in late 2024, and as of May 2026, more than 80 licensed stores operate statewide.

-Minnesota's cannabis law is comprehensive, covering everything from individual possession limits to business licensing requirements.
-The Office of Cannabis Management (OCM) oversees all aspects of the state's cannabis program, including licensing dispensaries, setting quality standards, and enforcing regulations.
+The Office of Cannabis Management (OCM) oversees all aspects of the state's cannabis program, including licensing dispensaries, setting quality and testing standards, and enforcing regulations.
+Minnesota's law is comprehensive but strict: possession limits, consumption location rules, and DUI penalties are all actively enforced.

 Possession Limits